devhammed/position.css/README.md

 ## Classes

-Below is the usage ad documentation of classes provided by this library.
+Below is the usage and documentation of classes provided by this library.

 ### .position
 > This is a base class for container parent elements, it is required if you don't want the positioned elements to be positioned in relative to the viewport.